jasonsbarr/functional/README.md

 ### Core

-The core package presents much of the JavaScript standard library with a curried, function-based interface and adds important types like Option, Result, and Future.
+The core package presents much of the JavaScript standard library with a curried, function-based interface and adds important types like Option, Record, and Future.
 It also contains additional functions for things like function composition and other features not found in standard JavaScript, and an apparatus for creating something about as close as you'll get in JavaScript to discriminated union types (sometimes referred to as Algebraic Data Types) with exhaustive pattern matching.
 ### Iterable

 While the core package includes a functional interface to arrays, the Iterable package goes above and beyond with nearly 100 functions that will work on both arrays and any indexed iterable collection that meets a simple specification.